graphistry/graph-app-kit/README.md

 * Wrangling: Set the docker-compose.yml's base image line to RAPIDS
 * Visualization: Connect to an external Graphistry instance or run on the same node

+## Contribute

+We welcome all sorts of help!

+* Deployment: Docker, cloud runners, ...
+* Dependencies: Common graph packages
+* Connectors: Examples for common databases and how to get a lot of data out
+* Demos!